 - CEOs are often elevated from the ranks of staff, and board members are often close with their directors.
 Here's an article from the Chronicle of Philanthropy on How to Be a Boss When You're Supervising Friends.
 BoardSource helps out with an FAQ on Board-Staff Interactions.

-- NEW!
-Hiring the CEO is a key board responsibility.
+- Hiring the CEO is a key board responsibility.
 Let BoardSource help you avoid mistakes with this 5 Ways to Mess up CEO Hiring.
 BoardEffect adds some thoughts on the ins and outs of CEO Onboarding.